travel & hospitality

 bookingkit is one of the leading Berlin-based companies from the leisure industry, highly recognized in the sector.
 The company operates as a neutral Global Distribution System (GDS) to provide travel agencies and marketing networks access to tours and activities in the form of a digital inventory.
 It is also a web-based and integrated solution (software as a service) for providers of tours and activities.

 We were approached with an idea depicting how they would like to change their platform’s architecture to enable scaling it even further.
-The chosen solution is based on sharding - creating a number of instances sharing the same codebase but with different datasets derived from the source and divided by the chosen factor.
+The chosen solution is based on sharding - creating several instances sharing the same codebase but with different datasets derived from the source and divided by the chosen factor.

-Such an approach, similarly to Microservice architecture, creates certain challenges like:
+Such an approach, similar to microservice architecture, creates certain challenges like:

 • providing API access allowing data consumption,